-Thermal efficiency is what decides how much cooling is required in any type of steam cycle power plant.
-You may think that the fuel - gas, coal, or uranium plays a role but in fact this is not so.
-While it is true that nuclear power plants often have a slightly lower thermal efficiency than their coal counterparts, some coal plants discharge excess heat with combustion gases.
+Thermal efficiency is what decides how much cooling is required in any type of steam cycle power plant, including a dry cooling system.
+You may think that the fuel - gas, coal, or uranium plays a role but it is not so.
+While it is true that Nuclear power plants often have a slightly lower thermal efficiency than their coal counterparts, some coal plants discharge excess heat with combustion gases.
 Nuclear plants rely on water to perform the same operation.
-The Nuclear plant is also more flexible in that you can place it in a greater number of locations than coal-fired plants.
+The Nuclear plant is also more flexible as you can place it in a greater number of locations than coal-fired plants.
 This is due to the availability of fuel.

 Check out our other articles about Dry Cooling System: